denpy/yaapw/README.md

 Notes:
 - Tested with PycharmCE 2020.2 and Alfred 4.1.1.
-- This workflow requires Python 3.7 or later, if it's in your `PATH` set `YAAPW_PYTHON_PATH` environment variabe to the Python executable path
+- This workflow requires Python 3.7 or later, if it's not in your `PATH` set `YAAPW_PYTHON_PATH` environment variabe to the Python executable path.
 - This Workflow uses AppleScript too, so make sure all needed permissions are set.

 Icon by [Aquatikguru](https://www.kindpng.com/userpngs/3697/)